kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - The Armband gives us `+`1 to Constitution, which in turn gives MC more HP.
 The Energy Shield is equipped to mitigate damage from blasters, which is primarily used at Peragus when walking through mines.
 There are a couple sections in this run where Energy Shields will be helpful for MC and other party members.

-The majority of our equipment is attained in Nar Shaddaa, with the exception of the optional Ossus Keeper Robe.
+The majority of our equipment is attained in Nar Shaddaa.
 For the early game, we will make use of a pair of Vibroswords, though some exceptions can be made depending on the randomization the shops have.

 **Item Prioritization:**
 - Due to the RNG nature of loot and shops in this game, sometimes there are better items you might on your way through the early game.
 You'll want to prioritize it roughly by: